ZacharyBork/NectarGAN/docs/getting_started/toolbox_review.md

 ## Conclusion

 **And that's it really, those are the core components of the NectarGAN Toolbox.
-Thank you for reading, and I hope you enjoy working with it :)**
+Thank you for reading, I hope you enjoy working with it :)**

 If you have suggestions or find any issues, please feel free to let me know!